Intro to Surplus Property for State Agencies

 - Assistance with the disposal process

-- Surplus property pick up for agencies with no agency fleet vehicles.
+- Surplus property pick up for agencies, in the Austin area, with no agency fleet vehicles.

 - State employees can obtain property for official use with the approval of their property manager.
 Talk to a storefront employee for more details.

 - State agencies can schedule a pick up or obtain an estimate for services by emailing the State Surplus Property program at email@example.com.

 TFC may accept surplus computer peripherals